AndrewFischer/epiphone-serial-project/README.md

 ## What this project is (and isn’t)

 ### ✅ This project *is*
-- a crowd-sourced dataset of real Epiphone serial numbers
+- a dataset of real Epiphone serial numbers
 - focused on **patterns**, not individual instruments
 - based only on **visible serials** from guitars, listings, and forum posts
 - open, conservative, and evidence-driven